-My first year teaching was pretty rough.
-I remember standing in front of my particularly rowdy class with a sick feeling in my stomach because I didn’t feel like I had control.
+My first year teaching was rough.
+I remember standing in front of my particularly rowdy class with a sick feeling in my stomach because I knew I didn’t hace control.
 And there may or may not have been a morning where I was crying in a back hallway in frustration and near-despair.

-Or maybe this wasn’t your first year but it was just a rough one.
-A particularly challenging class, new curriculum, conflict with administration, or personal issues may have really created some tough situations.
+Or maybe this wasn’t your first year, but it was a rough one.
+A particularly challenging class, new curriculum, conflict with administration, or personal issues may have created some tough situations.

 Either way – there is hope.

 One of the best things about teaching is that each year is a fresh start, and in that new year you can reinvent your entire classroom culture.

 During my first year of teaching, I knew I needed to change a lot of things, and I was trying to.
 But changing mid-year is really tough.
 Once your students are used to being in control, reigning them back in is certainly an uphill battle.
 So over the summer I reread The First Days of School and planned my strategy.
 I would start the school year right.
 I would establish control on day one, and I would not give it up.
 This year would be different.